ProfLehman/cs325_fall_2025/lab3_recursion/lab3b_floodfill.md

 ## Requirements
 0. Add your first and last names to the comments
 1. Modify `lab3b.java` to make recursive calls to **fill up and down, as well as diagonally**.
+   - Hint: you will have x8 recursive calls
-2. Modify `lab3b.java` to add a **base case** that stops if the row or column is out of bounds.
+3. Modify `lab3b.java` to add a **base case** that stops if the row or column is out of bounds.
     - Hint: row <0, col < 0, row >= temp.length, or col >= temp[0].length
+    - Hint: another way to look at the problem is to only continue if row >= 0 and row < temp.length and col >= 0 and col < temp[0].length
-3. Demonstrate filling within border
+4. Demonstrate filling within border
     - add function call to fill, then display board
+    - Hint: see sample output

-4. Demonstrate filling the border
+5. Demonstrate filling the border
     - add function call to fill the border, then display board

 ---